by Jodi L. Miller

-Known by many names, Stars & Stripes and Old Glory, to name a few, the U.S. flag has become an iconic American symbol of patriotism.
+Known by many names—Stars & Stripes and Old Glory—the U.S. flag has become an iconic American symbol of patriotism.
 Some denounce its desecration while others see that act as the true test of freedom.

 On June 14, 1777, the Second Continental Congress adopted the following resolution: “Resolved, That the flag of the United States be thirteen stripes, alternate red and white; that the union be thirteen stars, white in a blue field representing a new constellation.”

 Obviously, the 13 stars and stripes signify the 13 colonies, but why red, white and blue?
 Some believe it comes from England’s Union Jack, which is also red, white and blue; however, in a report to Congress regarding the design of the Great Seal of the United States, Charles Thompson, secretary of the Continental Congress, reportedly said: “The colours are those used in the flag of the United States of America.
 White signifies purity and innocence, Red hardiness and valour and Blue…signifies vigilance, perseverance and justice.”

 The flag was not always so revered.
 As a matter of fact citizens didn’t begin displaying it outside their homes until the 19th century, during the Civil War.
 Also, the story about Betsy Ross—probably not true.

 History of the Flag